 Mermaid Cave

-After Hang Vai Gioi and past the central area of Thung Nham hill, which is flanked by restaurants, hotels, and souvenirs is the next cave – Hang Tiên Cá.
+After Hang Vai Gioi and past the central area of Thung Nham hill, which is flanked by restaurants, hotels and souvenir shops is the next cave – Hang Tiên Cá.
 This is smaller, about 500 meters long and a “water-cave” to boot and is known locally as the “Mermaid Cave”.
 Most caves in Ninh Binh are either “dry” or “wet”.
 As Ninh Binh is a huge aquifer for the Red River system, the soft limestone mountains are riddled with caves created by the constant interaction of water and stone.
 “Wet” caves can be said to be caves still very much in the process of creation while dry caves are generally higher and fully formed.

 To fully explore Hang Tiên Cá, the management board have constructed a bamboo “road” so as to better view the splendor of the cave.
 If spelunking is your interest, it is suggested to bring along a handheld torch and wear non-slip footwear.